 So far, only seven states have an online lottery.

 Last year, Connecticut, Hawaii, New Jersey and Massachusetts all proposed legislation to introduce a form of online lottery.
 However, none of the bills were able to get passed.
 It’s speculated that lawmakers plan to introduce a similar bill during each state’s 2019 legislative session.

-Mega Millions is one of the biggest multistate lottery games played in the US, including Washington, D.C., and the US Virgin Islands.
+Mega Millions is one of the biggest multi-state lottery games played in the US, including Washington, D.C., and the US Virgin Islands.
 It is operated by the Multi-State Lottery Association.

 For the cost of $2, customers pick five numbers from a set of 70 and one Mega Ball from a set of 25.

 The odds of winning the Mega Millions are an astonishing 1 in 302.6 million, depending on the jackpot size.
 However, if there is no winner during the Tuesday and Friday drawings, the prize money rolls over.
-This means the jackpot can continue to grow, even surpassing the billion dollar mark.
+This means the jackpot can continue to grow, even surpassing the billion-dollar mark.

+Occasionally, the jackpot can climb to historic highs.
 In October 2018, Mega Millions broke records as the jackpot ascended with no winner.
 The outrageous odds kept climbing by the day, and by Oct.
 23 the prize had reached $1.5 billion.
 Oct.
 23 not only represented the largest Mega Millions drawing in American history but the overall largest lottery drawing in American history.
 A winning ticket was sold in South Carolina, but no one has come forth to claim the prize money.

 For an additional $1, customers can purchase a Megaplier.
 In simple terms, this allows prize money won, excluding the jackpot, to multiply.

 The second multistate lottery game is Powerball.
 The odds of winning the Powerball are still high at 1 in 292 million.
 However, due to changes in the law, the game now awards the biggest lottery jackpots in the world.